 How to Get Financial Aid

-Consider applying for scholarships and tuition awards as a way to assist with educational expenses.
+Applying for scholarships and grants are a great way to assist with educational expenses.
 Separate applications are required for scholarships.
-Most applications are due on February 1 for the following year.
+Most applications are due in January and February for the following year.
 Look for a scholarship.